Meet Walt Brown – Master Business Operating System Mechanic – Focusing on Cash Flow and Risk Mitigation

 There is significant opportunity gap that you can fill for improved EOS ROI, if you know how.

-Aligning everyone around Traction, top to bottom, is where the magic happens.
+Aligning everyone around your operating system, top to bottom, is where the magic happens.

 Where did you go wrong?
 You did not empower your employees.